lucasthatton/Mechanisms_Final_Project/readme.md

 The mechanism simulation runs in a Julia notebook environment called `pluto`.
-The main code exists in a file called Library_Code.jl.
+The main code exists in a file called Final_Project.jl.

 To run this notebook:
 1. Clone the repository onto your local machine.